Get Started

 Hello Tesseract

-The tesseract command line application provides tools to build Tesseracts as Docker containers from tesseract_api.py files.
-Here, we’ll use it to build and invoke a simple Tesseract that greets you by name.
+The tesseract CLI builds Tesseracts as Docker containers from tesseract_api.py files.
+Here, we’ll build and invoke a simple Tesseract that greets you by name.

 Download the Tesseract examples and run the following command from where you unpacked the archive: